 The Day the Sun Rose from the West.

-August 6th 1945 - The 393d Bombardment Squadron B-29 Enola Gay, piloted by Colonel Paul W. Tibbets, took off from North Field airbase on Tinian for the primary target, Hiroshima, and with Kokura and Nagasaki as mission alternatives.
+August 6th, 1945 - The 393d Bombardment Squadron B-29 Enola Gay, piloted by Colonel Paul W. Tibbets, took off from North Field airbase on Tinian for the primary target, Hiroshima and with Kokura and Nagasaki as mission alternatives.
 The Enola Gay was accompanied by two other B-29s.
-The Great Artiste, commanded by Major Charles W. Sweeney, carried instrumentation, and a then-nameless aircraft later called Necessary Evil commanded by Captain George Marquardt, served as the photography aircraft
+The Great Artiste, commanded by Major Charles W. Sweeney, which carried instrumentation and a then-nameless aircraft later called Necessary Evil commanded by Captain George Marquardt, which served as the photography aircraft

 About an hour before the bombing, Japanese early warning radar detected the approach of some American aircraft headed for the southern part of Japan.
 An alert was given and radio broadcasting stopped in many cities, among them Hiroshima.
 At nearly 08:00, the radar operator in Hiroshima determined that the number of planes coming in was very small—probably not more than three—and the air raid alert was lifted.
 To conserve fuel and aircraft, the Japanese had decided not to intercept small formations.